Samuel Peyton Coffman

 Brief Life History of Samuel Peyton

-When Samuel Peyton Coffman was born on 9 December 1824, in Muhlenberg, Kentucky, United States, his father, John Franklin Coffman, was 25 and his mother, Frances Hayden, was 18.
+When Samuel Peyton Coffman was born on 9 December 1824, in Muhlenberg, Kentucky, United States, his father, John L Coffman, was 24 and his mother, Frances Hayden, was 18.
 He married Martha Jane Deaver on 4 January 1849.
 They were the parents of at least 3 sons and 7 daughters.
 He lived in Magisterial District 2 Lee, Jessamine, Kentucky, United States in 1900 and Magisterial District 1, Muhlenberg, Kentucky, United States in 1900.
 He died on 12 February 1908, in Muhlenberg, Kentucky, United States, at the age of 83, and was buried in Lynn City, Muhlenberg, Kentucky, United States.

 Photos and Memories (1)